Strangemother/pocketsocket/readme.md

 + It's frickin quick:

     Compiled in nim to python as a c-like asset, it's fast as a bullet.
-The primary server will start in less than 20 milliseconds.
+The primary server will start in **less than 1 millisecond** on average.
+See [BENCHMARKS.md](BENCHMARKS.md) for detailed performance metrics.

 + Unmanaged sockets!